afifaniks/triagerX/README.md

 We reproduce literature baselines (LBT-P and DBRNN-A) as the source codes are not publicly available.
 The following steps explain how the baselines can be reproduced.

 ### LBT-P
 Firstly, we distill RoBERTa-large using Patient Knowledge Distillation.
 The model can be distilled with the following command.
 The example below demonstrates distillation for the Google Chromium dataset.
+LBT-P can be trained with TriagerX's environment as there is no exclusive dependencies.
 ```bash
 python reproduction/lbtp_distillation.py \
         --dataset_path data/deeptriage/google_chrome/deep_data.csv \